-- Deviant behavior (going naked) in one culture may be considered normal, while in others it may lead to arrest. - Deviant behavior must accompany distress to be a disorder. - If a behavior is dysfunctional it is clearly a disorder.
+- Deviant behavior (going naked) in one culture may be considered normal, while in others it may lead to arrest. - Deviant behavior must accompany distress. - If a behavior is dysfunctional it is clearly a disorder.

 In the Wodaabe tribe men wear costumes to attract women.
-In Western society this would be considered abnormal
+In Western society this would be considered abnormal.